AnuragAnalog/TF-Object-Detection-on-PI/README.md

 - [ ] Object Detection on Image
 - [ ] Add more links to pre-trained models
 - [ ] Object Detection using Custom models

+## Problems

+I have took atmost care in making this hassle free, but still if you face any issues, feel free to create issues.